LucyHCollins/Teacher_Turnover/README.md

-## Key Findings
+## Project Summary
- I created a Tableau Story (link) to visualizations of key findings.
  Description of problem or question you aimed to solve.
 Summary of the key findings from the data analysis.
 Any data inconsistencies, limitations, or issues that could have influenced your results.
+Written plainly.